 After proving these elements, a plaintiff can be awarded damages for their lawsuit.
 Compensatory damages for a personal injury lawsuit can be divided into two categories: economic and noneconomic damages.
 Economic damages include expenses like medical bills, loss of wages, and other related costs.
 Noneconomic damages are awarded for issues like emotional distress or pain and suffering.

 Our firm is dedicated to helping victims seek compensation against an employer that does not care about the health of their employees.
 We are ready to help you build your case against an employer that denied you workers’ compensation benefits.

 Work with an Experienced Florida Workplace Injury Lawyer to Discuss Your Potential Case

 If you or a family member was injured at the workplace and denied workers’ comp benefits, contact an experienced personal injury lawyer today.
 Personal injury lawyer Prosper Shaked has extensive experience litigating a broad range of work injury claims, and he is prepared to work with you.
-To schedule a free legal consultation to discuss your potential claim, contact The Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation to discuss your potential claim, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.
 You may also contact the firm through our online submission form.